MWiechmann/multi_melt/README.md

 Confusing, I know!
 Which is why I want to automatize this process.

+#### What is happening here?
-What happens here is that the data is reshaped from wide to long, but in a somewhat complex way.
+The data is reshaped from wide to long, but in a somewhat complex way.
 There are a couple of fixed variable (Uuid, Date, Weight_tracking, Country), and two "groups" of variables that get reshaped.
 The first group are the variables from QFOODETAILS_foo1nm to VQ_foobarfoo15f20.
 The second group are the variables from QFOODETAILSBARnm to VQ_foobarbarfoosBARf20.
 Note that these variables do not simply follow the scheme _prefix + number_, but instead follow a scheme like _prefix + number + suffix_ (example: _VQ_foobarfoo + number + f1_).
+To complicate things, _some_ variables from the second group get summarized with variables from the first group.
+So there are some variables that are reshaped across groups, while others are only reshaped within groups.

+This can be achieved by running a series of `pandas.melt()` function calls.
+To make the whole process faster and easier this script automatizes this process

+## How to use multi_melt
+...WIP